aphp/edsnlp/docs/pipelines/core/normalisation.md

 ### Accents

 The `eds.accents` pipeline removes accents.
-To avoid edge cases, the uses a specified list of accentuated characters and their unaccented representation, making it more predictable than using a library such as `unidecode`.
+To avoid edge cases, the component uses a specified list of accentuated characters and their unaccented representation, making it more predictable than using a library such as `unidecode`.

 Consider the following example :